 The first time I realized something is wrong with me– No. Hold up.
 Is it wrong of me to say that?
-When you break me into pieces for something I created, can I– No. I’ll start over.
+When you break me into pieces over something I created, can I– No. I’ll start over.

+My dialogue doesn’t meet your expectations.
+Or some of my descriptions doesn’t make sense, because they’re too abstract.
 My characters don’t develop enough.
-Or some of my descriptions doesn’t make sense because they’re too abstract.
 Or there’s too many characters to begin with.
 Too many stories in one.
-My dialogue doesn’t meet your expectations.
 My words aren’t good enough.

 But I keep creating, because I’m still the same writer as before.
 Except I’m worried now.
 I hesitate to show people my words.
 I ask them for an honest critique and hide behind a door.
 I’m waiting for the rejection letter.
 I’m waiting for the “it was good but…” Just give it to me already.

 I get some compliments, but never from other writers, so my brain wonders if they count.
 I’m not sure they do.